fonzi/fonzi.xyz/content/blog/grafana.md

 Initially, I figured it'd be cool to read directly from our data source.
 In this case, MongoDB.
 We had a simple limitation: not being in the enterprise Grafana tier nor MongoDB Enterprise, which meant we did not have a direct connection to MongoDB as a data source.

 The first obstacle was figuring out how to read directly from the database in hopes of identifying some cool historical trends.
 No biggie.
 I was sure someone had already solved this issue, and I was mostly right.
-Someone had created a plugin that was easy to install: MongoDB Datasource Plugin.
+Someone had created a plugin that was easy to install:[MongoDB Datasource Plugin](https://github.com/haohanyang/mongodb-datasource).
 Coincidentally, there was a bug fix our team needed, and the author of the plugin was already working on it.
-You can see me testing this here: Issue #15.
+You can see me testing this here: [Issue #15](https://github.com/haohanyang/mongodb-datasource/issues/15).
 Pretty sweet to be able to collaborate with Open Source for a day job, all because of a quick need.

 At first, this solution seemed like all we needed.
 However, I quickly realized we were missing something critical: historical data.
-To detect deviations, we needed a historical record of the user’s data before any changes occurred.
+To detect deviations, we needed a historical record of the user's data before any changes occurred.
 Since this was not implemented in MongoDB, I had to find another way.

 You can see that I had a cool Login Failure Rate.
 Since that does have historical data in its collection.
 However, I still needed properties.